Discharge Instructions for Angina

 Your healthcare provider will give you information on dietary changes that you may need to make, based on your situation.
 Your provider may recommend that you see a registered dietitian for help with diet changes.
 Try these changes to start:

-- Reduce fat and cholesterol intake
+- Eat less fat and cholesterol

-- Increase your intake of fresh vegetables and fruits
+- Eat more fresh vegetables and fruits

-- Eat lean proteins, such as fish, poultry, and legumes (beans and peas) and eat less red meat and processed meats
+- Eat lean proteins, such as fish, poultry, and legumes (beans and peas), and eat less red meat and processed meats

 - Use low-fat dairy products